28 Jan 2021 Beer Holidays

-From Super Bowl Sunday to Baltic Porter Day, here’s a list of the most famous and esoteric 2020 Beer Holidays.
-Plan your brewery events or house parties accordingly.
+From Super Bowl Sunday to National Homebrew Day, here’s a list of the most noteworthy and esoteric 2021 Beer Holidays.
+Plan your brewery events and house parties accordingly.

-International have a beer with your neighbor’s dog day?
+International have a beer with a taco on a day other than Tuesday-day?
 Woof.
 Now we’re talking!
-Here are a list of 2020 beer holidays to help you get your year planned out properly.
+Here are a list of 2021 beer holidays to help you get your year planned out properly.

 1 New Year’s Day